pwegrzyn/AccountWideAchievments/README.md

-# AccountWideAchievments
+# Ergaroth's UI Tools
-Addon to Elder Scrolls Online which adds support for account wide achievments.
+Set of UI tools to Elder Scrolls Online (in the form of an addon).